waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ## Proposed Solution

-My solution to this problem will be to create a website avaliable to use on the end-users phone which will track all of their progress separately while they can all use the same exercises.
+My solution to this problem will be to create a website available to use on the end-users phone which will track all of their progress separately while they can all use the same exercises.

 ---